Tech-Fabric/techfabric/site/content/case-studies/kl-wine-merchants.md

 ---
 title: K&L Wine Merchants
 description: >-
-  K&L Wine Merchants (KLWines) is one of the largest online wine and spirits retailers in the United States.
-They operate three physical locations, an eCommerce portal and at any given point in time have several thousand bottles in its inventory.
   Although, KLWines had a very impressive stack of applications to help with their internal processes and external sales, many of the applications were developed over a period of time and were ripe for modernization.
+Azure technologies provided the perfect fit of solutions to achieve their goal of creating an internal web application with multiple modules for mitigating the inventory management concerns while also speeding up search capabilities for an improved customer experience.
 subtitle: Subtitle
 category: e-Commerce
 draft: false